OguzhanUmutlu/OguzhanUmutlu/README.md

 ## I'm a student and a developer!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate with other developers
 - 🥅 Things I will make in 2023: QuizMile 👀
 - ⚡ Fun fact: I love to play piano